Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Introduction

 \section{Introduction}

-Data reconstruction/recovery is a common request in various information processing such as signal denoising, imaging reconstruction, statistical model selection, pattern recognition, streaming data tracking, wireless channel estimation, and so on (see, e.g., \cite{E10,EK12,GDHIWH18,BCKV19,LCG19}).
-For instance, reconstruction of a sparse signal from limited measurements (observations) is a central task in compressed-sensing-based signal processing \cite{CRT06,D06,E10,EK12,FR13}.
-Thus developing fast and robust algorithms for data reconstruction is significantly important in these practical scenarios.
+\IEEEPARstart{D}{ata} reconstruction/recovery is a common request in such areas as signal denoising, imaging reconstruction, statistical model selection, pattern recognition, streaming data tracking and wireless channel estimation (see, e.g., \cite{E10,EK12,GDHIWH18,BCKV19,LCG19}).
+For instance, recovering a sparse signal from limited measurements (observations) is a central task in compressed-sensing-based signal processing \cite{E10,EK12,CRT06,D06,FR13}.
+Thus developing fast and robust algorithms for data reconstruction is significantly important in these scenarios.
 Without loss of generality, let $x\in \mathbb{R}^n$ denote the data (e.g., signal or image) which admits some sparsity structure in the sense that $x$ is either $k$-sparse (i.e., $x$ has at most $k\ll n $ nonzero components) or $k$-compressible (i.e., $ x$ can be approximated by a $k$-sparse vector).
-In this paper, the unknown data $ x\in \mathbb{R}^n$ to be reconstructed is called the target data.
-To reconstruct the data, one may first collect a few measurements where $ m \ll n, $ $a^i$ is a given measurement vector, and $ \nu_i $ denotes the measurement error.
+In this paper, the unknown data $ x\in \mathbb{R}^n$ to reconstruct is called the target data.
+To reconstruct the data $x\in \mathbb{R}^n, $ one may first collect a few measurements where $ m \ll n, $ $a^i$'s are given measurement vectors, and $ \nu_i$'s denote the measurement errors.
 Let $A$ be the $ m\times n$ matrix whose row vectors consist of $(a^i)^T, i=1, \dots, m,$ and let $ y = (y_1, \dots, y_m)^T $ and $ \nu= (\nu_1, \dots, \nu_m)^T $ be the vectors of measurements and errors, respectively.
-Then the system (\ref{measurement}) can be written as $ y: = A x + \nu . $ Under the assumption that the target data $x$ is $k$-sparse or $k$-compressible, the reconstruction of $x\in \mathbb{R}^n $ from the measurements $y$ can be formulated as the sparse optimization problem: where $ \|z\|_0 $ denotes the number of nonzero entries of $z.$ Essentially, the model (\ref{L0}) is a combinatorial optimization problem.
+Then the system (\ref{measurement}) can be written as $ y: = A x + \nu . $ Under the assumption that the target data $x$ is $k$-sparse or $k$-compressible, the reconstruction of $x\in \mathbb{R}^n $ from the measurements $y$ can be formulated as the sparse optimization problem where $ \|z\|_0 $ denotes the number of nonzero entries of $z.$ Essentially, the model (\ref{L0}) is a combinatorial optimization problem.
 The vectors satisfying the constraint of (\ref{L0}) are $k$-sparse.
-In this paper, we assume that $ k\ll n$ which is a typical assumption for compressed-sensing-based signal and image reconstruction \cite{E10,EK12,FR13,MEH19}.
+In this paper, we assume that $ k\ll n$ which is a typical assumption in the scenario of compressed-sensing-based signal and image reconstruction \cite{E10,EK12,FR13,MEH19}.
 The algorithms for (\ref{L0}) and similar problems have experienced a significant development over the past decades.
-The most widely used algorithms are convex and nonconvex optimization (e.g., \cite{CDS98,CT05,CWB08,BT09,BE13b,Z18}), hard thresholding and greedy methods (see \cite{E10,EK12,FR13,KK18} and references therein).
+The most widely used algorithms are based on convex/nonconvex optimization (e.g., \cite{CDS98,CT05,CWB08,BT09,BE13b,Z18}), hard thresholding and greedy methods (e.g., \cite{E10,EK12,FR13,KK18}), and the recent technique based on the concept of optimal $k$-thresholding \cite{Z20, ZL21, MZ20}.
 The orthogonal matching pursuit (OMP) is one of the popular greedy methods for the problem (\ref{L0}).
 Before recalling such a method, let us first introduce some notations used in the paper.